spiral/docs/odm/oop.md

 # Compositions, Aggreagations, Inheritance
-ODM component does not use terming relation(s) to describe it's functionality but switches to OOP definitions of [Composition, Aggregration] (https://en.wikipedia.org/wiki/Object_composition) and Inheritance (please try to avoid using word relation while working with MongoDB, this is the first step on getting in trouble).
+The ODM component does not use terming relation(s) to describe it's functionality but switches to the OOP definitions for [Composition, Aggregration] (https://en.wikipedia.org/wiki/Object_composition) and Inheritance (Please try to avoid using word relation while working with MongoDB.
+This can lead to problems down the road).

-Make sure you already read about [ODM Basics] (basics.md).
+Please make sure that you have already read about [ODM Basics] (basics.md).

-> You can also refresh your memory about [Composited Types](https://en.wikipedia.org/wiki/Composite_data_type).
+> You can also refresh your memory with regards to [Composited Types](https://en.wikipedia.org/wiki/Composite_data_type).

 ## Aggregations
-Aggregations is probably the closest to classical ORM relations as they define rule to create selection of outer models, as in case with classical relationships, agregations can reference to one or multiple models.
-First of all, let's try to create document our User can reference to "create:document post -f _id:MongoId -f userId:MongoId -f title:string -f content:string":
+Aggregations is probably the closest thing to classical ORM relations since they define the rule to create the selection of outer models.
+Just like with classical relationships, agregations can reference one or multiple models.
+First of all, let's try to create a document that our User can reference to "create:document post -f _id:MongoId -f userId:MongoId -f title:string -f content:string":

 ```php
 class Post extends Document